 Capilano Suspension Bridge suspended high above the Capilano River has long been one of Vancouver's top tourist attractions

 The Capilano Suspension Bridge attracts about 800,000 visitors every year.
 It is a 'people only' foot bridge suspended a dizzying 230 feet above the Capilano River and spans 446 feet.
-The original bridge was built by a Scottish engineer and parks commissioner named George Grant Mackay from hemp rope and cedar planks.
-In 1903 it was reconstructed with wire cable.
-The bridge was completely rebuilt again in 1956.
+The original bridge was built in 1889 by Scottish engineer and parks commissioner George Grant Mackay using hemp rope and cedar planks for the purpose of providing access to his remote cabin.
+In 1903 the suspension bridge was reconstructed using more robust wire cable and in 1956 it was completely rebuilt again.

-The current owners (since 1983) have added the Treetops Adventures attraction, a series of seven footbridges suspended between large Douglas Fir trees, providing visitors a view of the forest from a tree top perspective.
+The current owners of the Capilano Suspension Bridge (since 1983) have added the Treetops Adventures attraction - a series of seven footbridges suspended between large Douglas Fir trees providing visitors with an interesting view of the forest from a tree top perspective.

-At Christmas time the park is particularily spectacular at night, as it is lit up with 1000's of lights during their Canyon Lights display.
+At Christmas time the park is especially spectacular at nighttime when it is lit up with 1000s of colouful lights during the park's annual Canyon Lights display.

-Capilano Park is park is a privately owned attraction and admission charges do apply.
+Capilano Suspension Bridge is a privately owned attraction and admission charges do apply.
 The park is open every day except Christmas.
 Hours of operation vary through the year, so please see their official website for details.